ChooseFI

 The Bottom Line

-Far and away, The Platinum Card® from American Express is the best credit card choice for our active duty servicemen and women.
+Far and away, American Express Platinum Card® is the best credit card choice for our active duty servicemen and women.
 No other card comes close to our recommendations for all the positives this card has with little to no downside of the annual fee.
-With tremendous rewards for traveling, luxurious lounges to hang out in while everyone is waiting in stuffy terminals, and so many other benefits we can’t keep counting – it’s definitely the one to have in your wallet.
+With tremendous rewards for traveling, luxurious lounges to hang out in while everyone is waiting in stuffy terminals, and so many other benefits we can’t keep counting - it’s definitely the one to have in your wallet.